SixieP/Ping-TimeOut/README.md

 ## Ping TimeOut

-Do you have a freely pingable role that everyone can ping that is regally being spammed?
+Do you have a freely pingable role that everyone can ping that is regularly being spammed?

 Then this bot is for you!
 [Click here](https://discord.com/api/oauth2/authorize?client_id=1142452590685200565&permissions=275213716480&scope=bot%20applications.commands) to invite the bot to your server!